zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

+#How to install @product@ in a clustered environment
-# Description
+## Description
 Many enterprise environments utilize clustering for both scalability and availability.
-This page provides specific instructions for installing a basic configuration of Liferay DXP in a pre-existing clustered environment.
+This page provides specific instructions for installing a basic configuration of @product@ in a pre-existing clustered environment.

 A common misconception is that by configuring Liferay, a high-availability / clustered environment is created automatically.
 However, by definition, a clustered environment includes load balancers, clustered application servers, and databases.
 Once the clustered environment is set up, Liferay can then be installed into that environment.